lambdaclass/concrete/research/compiler/file-summary-frontend.md

 ### "Done enough" criteria met

 1. `FileSummary` is the single cross-file interface artifact — all passes consume it rather than rebuilding views from raw ASTs. **Caveat:** FileSummary and ResolvedImports carry full impl/trait-impl blocks with method bodies (not just signatures) because Check and Elab need them for cross-module method type-checking and elaboration.
-Splitting into interface-only and body portions is a future incremental-compilation concern.
+Conditional Roadmap Phase 8.5 owns the interface/body split needed for incremental reuse.
 2. `ResolvedImports` is an explicit stable artifact (documented, not ad hoc)
 3. No early pass rebuilds import/export/signature views ad hoc
 4. Resolve is purely shallow/interface-oriented